Introduction

 The Long Island Staylace Association, and Virginian's excellent site ZONA: Girdle Zone

 Throughout these pages, we had intended to use illustrations from our own archives; however, I soon realised that these archives had completely missed some of the most beautiful and elegant corsets procured by the vendors that frequent the Ebay auctions.
 These garments were quite an education to me and this web site would be a poorer place to visit without them.
-I would like to thank Cherry-Tomatoe, Gilo49, Lyn Locke and Trishypoo (now trading as Vintage Glamour Puss) for their generous permission to use these photographs.
+I would like to thank Cherry-Tomatoe, Gilo49, Lyn Locke and Trishypoo (Vintage Glamour Puss) for their generous permission to use these photographs.
 I have tried to credit the photographs accordingly, using their Ebay initials.
-Their web and auction sites are a wealth of information for a researcher who believed that such garments existed only in her memory and the few remaining catalogues of that period.
+Their web and auction sites were a wealth of information for a researcher who believed that such garments existed only in her memory and the few remaining catalogues of that period.
+Sadly, like so many things in the serious world of corsetry, some of these sites no longer exist.

 Cherry-Tomatoe (CT) Trishypoo (TP) Vintage Glamour Puss (VGP)